anon-blue/anon.blue/README.txt

 xsqsxdrt5`vgftreas (Also has a brother in Kentucky) ALERT!Tre Wayne Gage Jose Pi erce.
 Wanted by the Michigan State Police Post for theft & childdsadadadadadasda sds possibly armed and is a heavy drug user so use caution. $10,000 reward for h is capture!
-Please call (989) 354 - 1800 to report any tips!
+Please call (989) 354 - 1800 to Ceport any tips!
 Thank you!
 His soci al Media with photos facebook.com/treandmaryjane Snapckxjklndwfnlkfewjlnerfljnfr elknfevlnkeflvknvlkjbfelinklnefvdhnjhHe is 5'11, 135 pounds, from Alpena MI, has almost a shaved head, and has some facial hair.
 He wears glasses off and on and